Central Oregon Community College offers a variety of academic and support services designed to foster student success.

 - Current students may view unofficial transcripts at no cost in their Bobcat Web Account.
-Former students will need to use the National Student Clearinghouse.
+Former students need to use the National Student Clearinghouse.

-- Non-credit transcripts can only be requested using the Transcript Request Form.
+- Non-credit transcripts can only be requested using the transcript request form.

 - Transcripts will not be processed during the first week of term.